SciSharp/LLamaSharp/README.md

 We publish the backend with cpu, cuda11 and cuda12 because they are the most popular ones.
 If none of them matches, please compile the [llama.cpp](https://github.com/ggerganov/llama.cpp) from source and put the `libllama` under your project's output path.
 When building from source, please add `-DBUILD_SHARED_LIBS=ON` to enable the library generation.

+## FAQ

+1. GPU out of memory: v0.2.3 put all layers into GPU by default.
+If the momory use is out of the capacity of your GPU, please set `n_gpu_layers` to a smaller number.
+2. Unsupported model: `llama.cpp` is under quick development and often has break changes.
+Please check the release date of the model and find a suitable version of LLamaSharp to install.

 ## Simple Benchmark

 Currently it's only a simple benchmark to indicate that the performance of `LLamaSharp` is close to `llama.cpp`.
 Experiments run on a computer